elibroftw/discord-bot/README.md

 # Future
 - Set and get invite codes (currently only gets my invite code)
 - report user for bot abuse
+- Search playlist (!sp <playlist_name>)
+    - All playlists can be used by other people using the bot

 # Installation
 1. Clone repoistory